ankane/ahoy/README.md

 ### UTM Parameters

-Use UTM Parameters to track campaigns.
+Use UTM parameters to track campaigns.
 [This is great for emails and social media](http://www.thunderseo.com/blog/utm-parameters/).
 Just add them to your links and Ahoy will pick them up.

 ```
 http://datakick.org/?utm_medium=email&utm_campaign=newsletter&utm_source=newsletter-2014-03